scala/scala/spec/08-pattern-matching.md

 To resolve the syntactic overlap with a variable pattern, a stable identifier pattern may not be a simple name starting with a lower-case letter.
-However, it is possible to enclose a such a variable name in backquotes; then it is treated as a stable identifier pattern.
+However, it is possible to enclose such a variable name in backquotes; then it is treated as a stable identifier pattern.

 ###### Example